GoFundMe

-Founded by Brad Damphousse and Andrew Ballester, the company is based in Redwood City, California, with offices in San Diego and Dublin, and operations in France, Spain, Germany, Italy and the United Kingdom.

 History

 The company was founded in May 2010 by Brad Damphousse and Andrew Ballester.
-Both had previously founded Paygr, which is a website dedicated to allowing members to sell their services to the public.
-Damphousse and Ballester originally created the website under the name "CreateAFund" in 2008 but later changed the name to GoFundMe after making numerous upgrades to the features of the website.
+Both had previously founded Paygr, a website dedicated to allowing members to sell their services to the public.
+Damphousse and Ballester created the website under the name "CreateAFund" in 2008 but changed the name to GoFundMe after making numerous upgrades.
+The site was built off of PayPal's API.
 GoFundMe was founded in San Diego, California.

 In March 2017, GoFundMe became the biggest crowdfunding platform, responsible for raising over $3 billion since its debut in 2010.
-The company receives over $140 million in donations per month and made 2016 $100 million in revenue.
+The company receives over $140 million in donations per month and in 2016 made $100 million in revenue.
 In June 2015, it was announced that Damphousse and Ballester had agreed to sell a majority stake in GoFundMe to Accel Partners and Technology Crossover Ventures.
-Damphousse and Ballester stepped down from the day-to-day oversight of the company.
+Damphousse and Ballester stepped down from the company's day-to-day oversight.
 The deal valued GoFundMe at around $600 million.
 In January 2017, GoFundMe acquired CrowdRise.
 GoFundMe's CEO is Tim Cadogan.
 Ballester remains on the board of directors and holds an undisclosed stake in the company.

 Business model

-During this process, members can describe their fundraising cause and the amount they hope to raise, and upload photos or video.
+Members describe their fundraising cause and the amount they hope to raise, and upload photos or video.
 Once the website is created, GoFundMe allows users to share their project with people through integrated social network links (Facebook, Twitter, etc.) and email.
 People can then donate to a user's cause through the website using a debit card or credit card and track the funding.
 Those who donate can also leave comments on the website.
-If the user receives no donations, then no charge is made.
+The person raising funds is not charged.
 Payment processors collect 2.9% and $0.30 from each GoFundMe transaction.